+The CC system is responsible for the synchronisation of the detectors and the DAQ system to the general EuXFEL timing.
 The EuXFEL facility will generate coherent and intense X-ray flashes with a ~4.5 MHz bunch frequency.
 The Timing Receiver (TR) board housed in the same crate as the CC system delivers the bunch clock to the CC through the MTCA.4 backplane.

 The link between a FEE unit and the CC system consists of 3 LVDS pairs to transfer the 99 MHz clock, FAST data and the VETO information and 1 pair to receive the status information from the unit.
 One CC RTM can support up to 16 FEE units which in turn support a 1 mega pixel detector.
-The system is scalable such that by the use of CC slaves in a single 12 slot MTCA.4 crate, up to 6 megapixel detectors can be supported.

-The FPGA firmware for the CC system is built around a bus/register structure called the II Bus, whose registers are accessed through either the PCIe link to the crate processor or the blocks attached to the bus.
+around a bus/register structure called the II Bus, whose registers are accessed through either the PCIe link to the crate processor or the blocks attached to the bus.
 The EuXFEL central software system controls the CC system through the PCIe link.